 - Optional Mix-Ins – Chocolate chips, Heath candy bits, blueberries, nuts, etc.

-- Cinnamon Swirl – Swirl in 1 tablespoon of cinnamon sugar into the bread batter for added warmth.
+- Cinnamon Swirl – Swirl in 1 tablespoon of cinnamon sugar into the bread batter.

 - Chocolate Chip Sourdough Banana Bread – Stir in ½ cup chocolate chips or chunks for a sweeter twist.